istio/bots/policybot/README.md

 - The bot depends on having a configured Google Cloud Spanner database.
 The schema of the database is described by `spanner.ddl`

-- TBD: The bot'ss configuration is maintained in the file `policybot/policybot.yaml` in the <https://github.com/istio/test-infra> repo.
+- TBD: The bot's configuration is maintained in the file `policybot/policybot.yaml` in the <https://github.com/istio/test-infra> repo.
 Changes pushed to this file are automatically picked up by the bot.

 ## Credentials and secrets